srkunze/xheap/README.rst

 ---------------------

 **You define the order of items.** Just imagine two heaps of the very same set of items but you need different sorting for each heap.
-So, you define what means min or what mean max; via ``cmp``.
+So, you define what min and max means, via ``cmp``.

 .. code:: python